City of Santa Fe’s Leadership in Sustainability

 The City has installed 4.2 MW of renewable energy generation at nine facilities, generating the amount of electricity that would be used by 702 homes per year.
-In 2020, the City is completing construction of a combined heat and power facility at its wastewater treatment plant.
+In 2021, the City completed construction of a combined heat and power facility at its wastewater treatment plant.
 Combined with the existing solar array, it will provide 94% of the power needed for the facility.
 A 2019 audit of facility energy and water use resulted in recommendations to install an additional 24 new solar photovoltaic arrays, adding 2.8 MW of renewable energy.
 The investment, combined with other facility improvements, will result in 20% less spent on utilities.
 The up-front cost will be returned within 15 years, resulting in savings beyond that time for the life of the arrays, projected to be 37 years.
-The work will be completed when financing is identified.
+The work will begin in 2021-2022.

 The City of Santa Fe has been participating in the U.S. Department of Energy Better Buildings Challenge since 2016, meaning it has pledged to improve energy efficiency in buildings by 20% over a ten year period.
 The City of Santa Fe has improved energy performance by 15% from a 2011 baseline in 30 buildings comprising 850,000 square feet.
 Implementing the additional improvements recommended by the energy and water audit will result in energy savings exceeding the 20% goal.

 The 2019 facility audit recommended upgrading approximately 9,000 existing lighting fixtures to LED technology, upgrading approximately 760 water fixtures, installing 14 new high-efficiency transformers, remediation of existing air leakage, and installing two electric vehicle charging stations.
-The work will be completed when financing is identified.
+The work will begin in 2021-2022.

 The Santa Fe Community Convention Center is a LEED Gold building.
 LEED (Leadership in Energy and Environmental Design) is the world’s leading green building rating system.
 This certification means the building was designed and built using strategies that save water and energy, reduce greenhouse gas emissions, improve indoor air quality, and conserve natural resources.

 The City of Santa Fe recycles in its offices, and plans are underway to expand participation.
 All debris from street maintenance operations is reused in new street maintenance operations.
 Waste material from wastewater treatment operations is combined with woody debris diverted from the landfill and composted.
-In partnership with Keep Santa Fe Beautiful, the City composts food waste at the Mary Ester Gonzales Senior Center, and plans are underway to expand composting to other senior centers.
 In 2020, pairs of recycling and solar-powered trash compacting bins were deployed in high-profile, high traffic locations such as Railyard Park.